 History & Culture

-Cover pages of Story of House and Witness Books
+Story of a House and Witness

-People have used the rich resources available in the Brooks River area for nearly 5,000 years.
+People used the rich resources available in the Brooks River area for nearly 5,000 years.
 In Story of a House, archaeologist Don Dumond illustrates this rich history by recounting the discovery, excavation, and reconstruction of a prehistoric home site along Brooks River.

 Historic family of four stands in front of a salmon drying rack.